Lawyers specialized in defamation law.

 Defamation in the media

 Defamation by the press concerns statements made in newspapers, magazines or any other printed media.
-This type of defamation is governed by specific rules of press law and often involves complex procedures where the experience of lawyers is essential.
+This type of defamation is governed by specific rules of press law and often involves complex procedures where the experience of a lawyer is essential.

 Defamation on social networks